evgkanias/sky-gui/README.md

 * [Google Drive with the hemispherical model](https://drive.google.com/drive/folders/1R9dTbOhBXthY3y9BTI4H28acl9dJLIaV?usp=sharing)
   (omits polarisation data and different altitudes)

-The SWIR dataset can also be found in the [data](data) directiory of this repository.

 ## Installation

 In order to install the package and reproduce the results of the manuscript you need to clone the code, navigate to the main directory of the project, install the dependencies and finally the package itself.
 Here is an example code that installs the package:

-1. Install [sky](https://github.com/evgkanias/sky) using the instructions from [here](https://github.com/evgkanias/sky/#readme).
+1. Install the [sky](https://github.com/evgkanias/sky) package by using the instructions from [here](https://github.com/evgkanias/sky/#readme).

 2. Clone this repo.